 Some properties, whether occupied or not occupied, are exempt from council tax.
 This page lists the types of property that are exempt.
 The exemptions depend on certain situations and criteria and there is no Council Tax payable if an exemption applies.
-A list of the different types of exemptions are shown below.

 |Class of exemption||Description of exemption||Time Limits|